Curie Institute (Paris)

 Institut Curie is a medical, biological and biophysical research centre in France.
-It is a private non-profit foundation operating a research center on biophysics, cell biology and oncology and a hospital specialized in treatment of cancer.
+It is a private non-profit foundation operating a research centre on biophysics, cell biology and oncology and a hospital specialising in treatment of cancer.
 It is located in Paris, France.

 Institut Curie is member of EU-LIFE, an alliance of leading life sciences research centres in Europe.

 Research

 The institute now operates several research units in cooperation with national research institutions CNRS and INSERM.
 There are several hundred research staff at the institute.
 Institut Curie does not offer undergraduate degrees, but awards PhDs and employs many postdoctoral students alongside its permanent staff.
 Institut Curie is a constituent college (associate member) of University PSL.

 Hospital

-Institut Curie runs the Hôpital Claudius Régaud, a hospital specializing in cancer.
+Institut Curie runs the Hôpital Claudius Régaud, a hospital specialising in treating cancer.
 The institute also operates the proton therapy center at Orsay, one of the few such facilities in the world.

 History

 The Institut du Radium, a giant laboratory for Marie Skłodowska–Curie, was founded in 1909 by the University of Paris and Institut Pasteur.
 The Institut du Radium had two sections.
 The Curie laboratory, directed by Maria Skłodowska-Curie, was dedicated to physics and chemistry research.
-The Pasteur laboratory, directed by Claudius Regaud, was studying the biological and medical effects of radioactivity.
+The Curies' daughter Irène entered the Institute in March 1918 and headed it from 1946 until her death in 1956.
+The Pasteur laboratory, directed by Claudius Regaud, studied the biological and medical effects of radioactivity.
 After receiving a joint Nobel Prize with her husband Pierre in 1903, Maria Skłodowska-Curie won a second Nobel Prize for Chemistry in 1911.
 During World War One, Skłodowska-Curie used it to teach nurses about radiology.

 At the institute on 4 June 1928: From left in front: Claudius Regaud, Marie Curie, Jean Perrin and Gaston Doumergue.

 Maria Skłodowska-Curie and Claudius Regaud established the Foundation Curie in 1920, a public interest institution.
 The Foundation's purpose was to fund the Institut du Radium's activities and contribute to the development of its therapeutic component.
 A first hospital opened in 1922.
 At the clinic, Regaud and his team developed innovative treatments combining surgery and radiation therapy to treat cancer.
-The Curie Foundation became a model for cancer centers around the world.
+The Curie Foundation became a model for cancer centres around the world.
 Curie laboratory continued to play an important role in physics and chemistry research.
 In 1934, Skłodowska-Curie's daughter Irène and her son-in-law Frédéric Joliot-Curie discovered artificial radioactivity.
-In 1935, it was recognized with a Nobel Prize in Chemistry.
-The Institut du Radium and the Fondation Curie merged in 1970.
-It became Institut Curie.
+In 1935, it was recognised with a Nobel Prize in Chemistry.
+The Institut du Radium and the Fondation Curie merged in 1970 to become the Institut Curie.
 The Institut has three missions: research, teaching and treating cancer.
-The original building of Curies Laboratory from 1914 now houses the Musée Curie.
+The original building of Curie's Laboratory from 1914 now houses the Musée Curie.